Strong-coupling theory of bilayer plasmon excitations: introduction

 A crucial theoretical question arises regarding how plasmon excitations change with an increasing number of layers per unit cell.
 Pioneering studies by Fetter \cite{fetter74} and Griffin and Pindor \cite{griffin89} for a layered electron gas model showed the existence of two modes, one of which has very low energy.
 Concurrently, the superconducting onset temperature $T_{c}$ increases substantially when the number of CuO$_{2}$ planes is increased to two or three, up to 140 K; for four or more layers, $T_{c}$ plateaus around 110 K \cite{iyo07}.

-Experimental studies of low-energy plasmon modes for multilayer cuprates remain limited, with a single report in a bilayer Y-based compound \cite{bejas24}—which has been extensively analyzed within the weak-coupling random phase approximation (RPA) \citep{bejas24,yamase25,sellati25}—and a subsequent observation in a trilayer Bi-based cuprate \cite{nakata25}.
+Experimental studies of low-energy plasmon modes for multilayer cuprates remain limited, with a single report in bilayer Y-based compounds \cite{bejas24}—which has been extensively analyzed within the weak-coupling random phase approximation (RPA) \citep{bejas24,yamase25,sellati25}—and a subsequent observation in trilayer Bi-based cuprates \cite{nakata25}.

-The goal of the present work is to formulate a strong-coupling theory for the bilayer system.
+The aim of the present work is to formulate a strong-coupling theory for the bilayer system.
 This work complements the very recent weak-coupling analysis in Ref.~\cite{yamase25}, allowing us to systematically clarify the similarities and differences between the two theoretical approaches.
+This point is important because some argue that weak-coupling approaches are inadequate for cuprates, given their strongly correlated nature.
+In fact, alternative frameworks have been proposed, including holographic descriptions of charge dynamics \cite{mitrano18,romero-bermudez19,vandeneede24}.
+Furthermore, the formalism developed here acquires renewed relevance following the recent discovery of high-$T_c$ superconductivity in bilayer nickelates \cite{sun23,hou23}.

 The remainder of this paper is organized as follows.
-In Sec.~II, we formulate a large-$N$ theory of the layered $t$-$J$-$V$ model.
+In Sec.~\ref{sec:formalism}, we formulate a large-$N$ theory of the layered $t$-$J$-$V$ model.
 The LRC is treated on a lattice, respecting the bilayer structure \cite{yamase25}, rather than a continuum form used in a layered electron gas model \cite{fetter74,griffin89}.
-In Sec.~III, we present our results for charge excitation spectra, which may be compared to those obtained in the weak-coupling theory \cite{yamase25}.
+In Sec.~\ref{sec:results}, we present our results for charge excitation spectra, which may be compared to those obtained in the weak-coupling theory \cite{yamase25}.
 We also investigate the dependence of these excitation on the LRC, $V$.
-Discussions and conclusions are given in Sec.~IV and V, respectively.
+Discussions and conclusions are given in Sec.~\ref{sec:discussions} and \ref{sec.conclusions}, respectively.
+In Appendix \ref{app:self-energy}, the complete formalism of our strong coupling theory is presented.
+In Appendix \ref{app:zero-sound-data}, we discuss whether the collective modes obtained within the \tj model without LRC can account for the experimental data.